Code-Institute-Submissions/luxury-watches/README.md

 The Actual User Experience/Features:

 Logging into the website you are met with a nav bar (light grey) with the logo right-aligned that acts as the Home button also.
-The right hand side of the nav bar has mens, ladies and about us sections.
+The right hand side of the nav bar has men's, ladies and about us sections.
 The nav bar is mobile optimized which turns into a hamburger menu and when dropped down it shows Men, Ladies and about us.
 This nav bar is the same for all 5 pages.

 The hero image is displayed in the background and underneath that is the brand name inviting customers to browse the latest watches.